Cornelius Eady

 Cornelius Eady (born 1954) is an American writer focusing largely on matters of race and society.
-His poetry often centers on jazz and blues, family life, violence, and societal problems stemming from questions of race and class.
-His poetry is often praised for its simple and approachable language.
+His poetry, often praised for its simplicity and plainspokenness, centers on jazz and blues, family life, violence, and societal problems stemming from questions of race and class.
+He is a co-founder of the Cave Canem fellowship for poets of the African diaspora.

 Biography

 Cornelius Eady was born in Rochester, New York, and is an author of seven volumes of poetry.
-In most of Eady's poems, there is a musical quality drawn from the Blues and Jazz.
+In most of Eady's poems, there is a musical quality drawn from the blues and jazz.

-Recently awarded honors include the Strousse Award from Prairie Schooner, a Lila Wallace-Reader's Digest Award, and individual Fellowships from the Rockefeller Foundation, the John Simon Guggenheim Memorial Foundation, and the National Endowment for the Arts.
+Honors awarded to Eady include the Strousse Award from Prairie Schooner, a Lila Wallace-Reader's Digest Writers' Award, and individual Fellowships from the Rockefeller Foundation, the John Simon Guggenheim Memorial Foundation, and the National Endowment for the Arts.

+In 2001, his poetry collection Brutal Imagination was a finalist for the National Book Award.

+In 1996, Eady and fellow poet Toi Derricotte founded the Cave Canem Foundation, a nonprofit organization for black poets.

-Eady has also recently collaborated with jazz composer Deirdre Murray in the production of several works of musical theater, including You Don't Miss Your Water, Running Man, Fangs, and Brutal Imagination.
-Eady's work also appears in Blackbird: an online journal of literature and the arts.
+Eady collaborated with jazz composer Diedre Murray in the production of several musical theater pieces, including You Don't Miss Your Water (1997), Running Man (1999), Fangs, and Brutal Imagination.
+Peter Marks, writing in The New York Times, described Running Man as "operating at the exotic juncture where chamber musical, jazz session and opera might converge."
+Running Man was a finalist for the Pulitzer Prize for drama in 1999.

-In 1996, Eady and fellow poet Toi Derricotte founded Cave Canem Foundation, a nonprofit organization for black poets.
+Eady's work has also appeared in Blackbird, an online journal of literature and the arts.

 Eady has taught at Sarah Lawrence College, New York University, The Writer's Voice, The College of William and Mary, University of Notre Dame, and Sweet Briar College.
-Formerly an associate professor of English and Director of the Poetry Center at State University of New York at Stony Brook and Distinguished Writer-in-Residence at the City College of New York, as well as the Miller Chair in Poetry at University of Missouri.
-Currently he lives in Knoxville, TN, where he serves as the Chair of Excellence at the University of Tennessee-Knoxville.
+He was an associate professor of English and Director of the Poetry Center at State University of New York at Stony Brook and Distinguished Writer-in-Residence at the City College of New York, as well as the Miller Chair in Poetry at University of Missouri.
+As of 2025, he serves as a professor of English and holds one of the Tennessee Chairs of Excellence at the University of Tennessee-Knoxville.
 He is married to novelist Sarah Micklem.

+After voting for Zohran Mamdani in the 2025 New York City mayoral election, Eady was selected to perform an inaugural poem at the mayor-elect's inauguration on January 1, 2026.
+The poem was excerpted in The New York Times on December 30, 2025.